Normalized Berkovich spaces and surface singularities: Local analytic structure

 \begin{proof} Without loss of generality we can suppose that $\X=\Spf(A)$ is affine.
 Choose generators $(f_1,\ldots,f_s)$ for an ideal of definition of $\X$.
 Each $f_i$ is topologically nilpotent in $A$ and so induces a morphism $\X\to\Spf\big(k[[t]]\big)$.
 Then the ${\X^\beth\setminus V({f_i})}$ cover $\Xeta$, hence $\T$ is covered by the ${\big(\X^\beth\setminus V({f_i})\big)}/(\I)$ and by~\ref{thm_structure_arboretum} ${\big(\X^\beth\setminus V({f_i})\big)}/(\I)\cong {\T\setminus V({f_i})}\cong \forg\big(\X^\beth_{f_i}\big)$. \end{proof}

-\Pa{Remarks}{ If $\X_t$ is a formal scheme of finite type over $k[[t]]$ then $t$ does not vanish on $\T$, and so Theorem~\ref{thm_structure_arboretum} identifies $\T$ with the image in $\calC$ of the $k((t))$-analytic space $\X_t^\beth$.
+\Pa{Remarks}{ If $\X_t$ is a formal scheme of finite type over $k[[t]]$ then $t$ does not vanish on $\T$, and so once we have chosen a $t$-adic absolute value on $k((t))$ Theorem~\ref{thm_structure_arboretum} identifies $\T$ with the image in $\calC$ of the $k((t))$-analytic space $\X_t^\beth$.
 Note that the local $k((t))$-analytic structures that we obtain in Corollary~\ref{locally_analytic} are far from being unique.
 Indeed, not only we have to make choices of $|t|\in\left]0,1\right[$, but we have to choose an affine cover of $\X$ and generators of the ideals of definition of the elements of this covers.
-Nonetheless, for the sake of simplicity we will ofter refer to this result by saying that normalized $k$-spaces are locally $k((t))$-analytic spaces. }
+Nonetheless, for the sake of simplicity we will ofter refer to this result by saying that normalized $k$-spaces are $G$-locally $k((t))$-analytic spaces. }

-\Pa{Example}{ If $\X$ is the formal scheme $\Spf\big(\mathbb C[[X,Y]]\big)$, then its normalized Berkovich space $\T$ is the valuative tree of \cite{valtree}, as observed in~\ref{valtree}.
+\Pa{Example}{ If $\X$ is the formal scheme $\Spf\big(\mathbb C[[X,Y]]\big)$, then its normalized Berkovich space $\T$ is the valuative tree of \cite{valtree}, as observed in Example~\ref{valtree}.
 The largest ideal of definition of $\mathbb C[[X,Y]]$ is $(X,Y)$, so $\T$ is the union of the two $k((t))$-analytic curves $\X^\beth_X$ and $\X^\beth_Y$, both isomorphic to the $1$-dimensional open analytic disc over $k((t))$.
-It's important to remark that on their intersection, which is $\T\setminus V(XY)$, the two $k((t))$-analytic structures do not agree.
-Actually, more is true: we will show in \ref{analytic_structure_valuative_tree_continued} that there is no $k((t))$-analytic space $C$ such that $\T\cong\forg(C)$. }
+It's important to remark that on their intersection, which is $\T\setminus V(XY)$, the two $k((t))$-analytic structures do not agree, because $t$ is sent to $X$ for one of them and to $Y$ for the other.
+Actually, more is true: we will show in Example~\ref{analytic_structure_valuative_tree_continued} that there is no $k((t))$-analytic space $C$ such that $\T\cong\forg(C)$.
+Observe that the complement of $\X^\beth_X$ in $\T$, which is the zero locus of $X$, consists of exactly one endpoint of the valuative tree, namely the order of vanishing at the origin along $X$ (it is a \defi{curve valuation} in the terminology of \cite[1.5.5]{valtree}). }